 How is a Testamentary Trust Different from a Living Trust?

-A testamentary trust and a living trust may both be used in estate planning.
+Some people may use a testamentary trust and living trust in estate planning.
 Still, they serve different purposes and have distinct characteristics.
-Here are the key differences between these two tools:
+Here are the key differences between testamentary trusts vs living trusts:

 1. Creation